– The Health Dossier with WeAreFeel

 Functions of vitamin E

-- Immune modulation: Vitamin E boosts the functioning of the immune system to prevent infection and defend you against pathogens.
+Immune modulation: Vitamin E boosts the functioning of the immune system to prevent infections and defend against pathogens.

 Symptoms of vitamin E deficiency